Delio Onnis

 Delio Onnis (born 24 March 1948) is a former professional football player who played as a striker.
 Born in Italy, his family emigrated to Argentina in his youth and he was nicknamed "El Tano" (the Italian) in Argentina.

-With 299 goals, he is the all-time top highest goalscorer in the history of Ligue 1 in France, and was the league's top scorer on five occasions.
+With 299 goals, he is the all-time top goalscorer in the history of Ligue 1 in France, and was the league's top scorer on five occasions.
 He played the majority of his career for Reims, Monaco, Tours and Toulon.
 With Monaco, he won one league title and one Coupe de France.

 Career

 Onnis was born in Giuliano di Roma in Italy, but moved to Argentina before he was three and subsequently gained Argentinian citizenship.
 Beginning his football career as a youth player for Almagro, he made a successful transition to the senior team and subsequently earned a move to Gimnasia La Plata where he played alongside players like Roberto Zywica.
-He was the star striker for the team that finished third in 1970 which brought him to the attention of scouts from Europe.
+He was the star striker for the team that finished third in 1970, which brought him to the attention of scouts from Europe.

 In 1971, he joined Reims at the same time as his compatriot Zywica, finishing his first season with 22 goals and his second season with 17.
 In 1974, the newly promoted Monaco signed him and over the next seven seasons he was their top scorer every year, eventually scoring 223 goals, with 157 in the league.
 In 1976, the club were relegated, but Onnis stayed with them and helped them regain their top flight status for the 1977-78 season that saw them finish as league champions, and the following season win the Coupe de France.

-In 1980, despite playing in one of the best teams in Division 1, he signed for newly promoted and inexperienced team Tours, where he was twice again Division 1 leading goalscorer.
+In 1980, despite playing in one of the best teams in Division 1, he signed for newly promoted and inexperienced team Tours, where he was again Division 1 leading goalscorer.
 In 1983 Tours were relegated, and as a result he joined Toulon, where he finished his career in 1986.